-- School app which can be downloaded onto any smart phone/iphone - Regular newsletters are issued via the School app and website - The school website can be found on https://blogs.glowscotland.org.uk/pk/BalbeggiePrimarySchool/ - Each pupil has a Seesaw profile.
+- School app which can be downloaded onto any smart phone/iphone - Regular newsletters are issued via the School app and website - The school website can be found on Balbeggie Primary School - Each pupil has a Seesaw profile.
 Termly this is updated with learner progress and targets in numeracy and literacy - You can follow us on Twitter @BalbeggiePS - Where pupils are attending a trip outwith the local community, parents will be informed and permission sought via ParentPay.
 On occasions when a class is going into the local community they are covered by the general permission signed on original registration however, we will still notify parents - We have a texting system that can be used to pass on information.
 If a class is later back from a trip or the school is closed, or there is important information to pass on, we would endeavour to send out a text to relevant parents, this will also be sent via the app.
 Unfortunately, there is no facility for us to receive text messages from parents at this time - When the school has concerns about an individual pupil we will often contact home for a discussion either on the phone or to arrange a meeting.

-Parent/teacher contact evenings are held twice a year (usually November and May) and offer the opportunity to discuss a child's individual progress between class teacher and parent.
-An annual end of year written report is given to parents in June.
+Parent/teacher contact evenings are held twice a year (usually November and June) and this offers the opportunity to discuss a child's individual progress between class teacher and parent.
+An annual mid-year written progress report is given to parents in June.
 Parents receive regular newsletters informing of activities pupils have been a part of and will be a part of, as well as general school information.